UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: Experiments

 \section{Experiments}

-To validate and illustrate the use of UniTE, we implement existing methods with UniTE and perform experiments to evaluate their effectiveness using the datasets and downstream adapters included in UniTE.
+To illustrate the operation of UniTE pipeline and also to provide guidance on the effectiveness and characteristics of different modules, we implement existing methods with UniTE and perform experiments to evaluate their effectiveness using the datasets and downstream adapters included in UniTE.